iwisniew/x86-color-replacement/README.md

 Combination of C and assembly languages, program dedicated to Linux/Ubuntu terminal

 # How to run the program: #
-Markup: * 1.place files into the same directory *2.type 'make'
+ Markup : 1.
+Place files into the same directory
-*3.type ./exe
+          2. Type 'make'
-*4.type make clean (optional)
+          3. Type './exe'
-The image has been transformed to sepia.
+          4. Type 'make clean' (optional)